carlossss111/console-calendar/README.md

 ```

 ## To Do
-1. Get the authkey automatically. (register with OAuth?)
+1. Write installation instructions and finish readme
-1. Make the display look better, maybe add colour.
+1. Test test test for bugs

-_Readme correct as of 04/09/21._
+_Readme correct as of 07/09/21._